-Once we have measured the top mass in an event sample, we can further analyse the unfolded dataset.
+Once we have measured the jet mass in an event sample and consequently the top mass, we can further analyze the unfolded dataset.
 For instance, we can look for effects from higher-dimensional SMEFT operators on the decay of boosted tops, or we can search for anomalous kinematic distributions from new particles, modified interactions, or enhanced QCD effects at the subjet level.
 While the unfolding for the top mass measurement has to include a sufficiently large number of dimensions, as discussed above, we now need to unfold the full, 12-dimensional phase space.
 Three of these dimensions are finite jet masses, generated by QCD effects.